secureCodeBox/secureCodeBox/documentation/docs/how-tos/scanning-web-applications.md

 ```

 We use `volumeMounts` and `volumes` to attach the configMap to our scan in `scan.yaml`.
 We also set up a context for our `zap-automation-framework` scan.
 This is where we can input ZAP related parameters.
+The field `jobs.type: report` describes the output format and directory of the result file.
+This is a mendadory field.

 We can do a test run via: